PhilipOesterlePekrun/MIRCO/README.md

-# MIRCO (MUSAM-IMCS Rough Contact cOde)
+#MIRCO(MUSAM - IMCS Rough Contact cOde)

 `MIRCO` is a Boundary element algorithm for simulating linear elastic frictionless normal contact between a rigid rough indentor and an elastic half-space.
 The research code uses the Kokkos programming model (https://kokkos.org) for on-node parallelism.
-To this end, it has been tested for Kokkos' OpenMP backend.
+To this end, it has been tested for Kokkos' OpenMP and CUDA (and Serial) backends.

 ## Getting up and running